joaopaulof19/joaopaulof19/README.md

 <!--
 **joaopaulof19/joaopaulof19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-# João Paulo de Oliveira Câmara Fernandes
+### João Paulo de Oliveira Câmara Fernandes

-Meu nome é João Paulo de Oliveira Câmara Fernandes, sou bacharel em Ciências e Tecnologia pela Universidade Federal do Rio Grande do Norte.
-Atualmente sou discente de Engenharia de Telecomunicações, também pela UFRN.
+### My name is João Paulo de Oliveira Câmara Fernandes, I have a bachelor's degree in Science and Technology from the Federal University of Rio Grande do Norte.
+I am currently a student of Telecommunications Engineering, also from UFRN.

-- 🌱 Atualmente estou aprendendo mais sobre desenvolvimento web com HTML, CSS e Javascript
+:computer:  &nbsp; I'm a Web Developer Jr. <br>
-- 📫 Entre em contato comigo:
+:dart: &nbsp; My skills: HTML, CSS, JS, Python, MySQL and Git. <br>
-https://www.linkedin.com/in/jo%C3%A3o-paulo-de-oliveira-c%C3%A2mara-fernandes-45b68b139/
+🌱 I am currently learning more about web development with HTML, CSS and Javascript 📫 Contact me: https://www.linkedin.com/in/jo%C3%A3o-paulo-de-oliveira-c%C3%A2mara-fernandes-45b68b139/
-ou pelo meu e-mail:
+E-mail:
 jpocf19@gmail.com